-We are lucky to have a full-time Elementary Counselor who serves all 450 (approximately) students from Kindergarten through Fifth Grade.
+We are lucky to have a full-time Elementary Counselor who serves all 450 students from Kindergarten through Fifth Grade.
 At the Elementary level, the School Counselor provides education, prevention and intervention services in the areas of academic, career and social/emotional development support.
-It is important to note that School Counselors are not therapists; rather they are professional educators with a mental health perspective.
+It is important to note that School Counselors do not provide treatment for mental health conditions.
+School Counselorst are professional educators with a mental health perspective.
 They typically spend the majority of their time working on universal instruction and working with all students.
 The Elementary Counselor works in collaboration with administration, teachers, specialists and families to determine the needs of all students.

-Our School Counselor is in each classroom regularly to teach all students on a social/emotional topic.
-These lessons focus on our Character Traits of the month, our Well-Managed School Skills, emotional regulation, social skills, academic skills, mindfulness and growth mindset, etc. These lessons augment what the classroom teachers are already teaching around Social Emotional Learning (SEL) and development.
+Our School Counselor is in each classroom regularly to teach all students on social/emotional topics.
+These lessons focus on our Character Traits of the month, our Well-Managed School Skills, emotional regulation, social skills, the prevention of bullying, academic skills, mindfulness and growth mindset, etc. These lessons augment what the classroom teachers are already teaching around Social Emotional Learning (SEL) and development.
 The counselor also consults with classroom teachers to best support SEL in their classrooms.

 When a student is struggling to integrate certain Social/Emotional skills with the universal supports, the teacher, the Counselor, Administration, and specialists provide a targeted plan to give more support.